web-native/docs/chtml/v060/specs/html-transport/README.md

 ```

 ## Dynamic Compositions
-In addition to its *define once, use everywhere* paradigm, HTML Transport further empowers us with other powerful, dynamic compositional features:
+In addition to its *define once, use everywhere* paradigm, HTML Transport further empowers us with other dynamic compositional features:
 + [Import-Based Recomposition](#import-based-recomposition)
 + [Inheritance-Based Recomposition](#inheritance-based-recomposition)

 ### Import-Based Recomposition
 Import elements can do more than just place a component.
 They can be empowered to recompose the component they import.
-We do this by predefining additional properties on the import element itself to be automatically composed into the component they import.
+We do this by predefining additional properties on the import element for the imported element to inherit.
 The import element is replaced as usual, but this time, with a richly composed component.

 There are three aspects of a component that can be recomposed on each import we make of it:
 + [Attribute Recomposition](#attribute-recomposition)